sutrolabs/census-docs/destinations/salesforce.md

 Census connects to your Salesforce instance through a standard OAuth connection to an individual user account.
 We recommend using a stand-alone account specifically for Census (often called a Service Account) so you can see Census updates in your audit history.
 Census primarily uses the [Salesforce Bulk API](https://developer.salesforce.com/docs/atlas.en-us.api\_asynch.meta/api\_asynch/asynch\_api\_intro.htm) to sync data to Salesforce in the most API quota-efficient way possible.&#x20;

+The Census Service Account will need at least these permissions in order to connect successfully:
+* "API Enabled" must be checked
+* "Session Security Level Required at Login" must be "None" ** Further reading: [Salesforce blocks some API access](https://help.salesforce.com/s/articleView?id=sf.security\_require\_2fa\_api.htm\&type=5) when the **High Assurance on Session security level required at login** setting is used on user Profiles.
+This will prevent Census from accessing your Salesforce instance.
+[See Salesforce documentation](https://help.salesforce.com/s/articleView?id=sf.security\_require\_two-factor\_authentication.htm\&type=5) on how to disable this for your Profile (Strangely, this can be enabled/disabled per user and seems to have no effect on the API.
+Only the profile-level setting causes issues).

 The objects and fields accessible to Census are all determined by the user account you use when connecting Census to your Salesforce instance.
 Census will have the same access as the user, so if fields are read-only or hidden for that user, they will be to Census.
-In general, you should give Census read and write access to all the objects and fields you may want to update.
+In general, you should give Census "Read", "Create", "Edit", and "Delete" access to all the objects you'd like to manage via Census.

-In addition, [Salesforce blocks some API access](https://help.salesforce.com/s/articleView?id=sf.security\_require\_2fa\_api.htm\&type=5) when the **High Assurance on Session security level required at login** setting is used on user Profiles.
-This will prevent Census from accessing your Salesforce instance.
-[See Salesforce documentation](https://help.salesforce.com/s/articleView?id=sf.security\_require\_two-factor\_authentication.htm\&type=5) on how to disable this for your Profile (Strangely, this can be enabled/disabled per user and seems to have no effect on the API.
-Only the profile level setting causes issues).

 {% hint style="info" %}
 **Require a connection via an API-Only user?**